Named after the early settler who landed on the banks of the Yarra River in 1835.

 They defined that we are not alone in questioning the validity of continuing to honour Batman given the changes in history since he was in favour.
 In 2018, the Melbourne electorate of Batman was renamed and now pays honour to William Cooper – and our captains put forward that perhaps this is a precedent from which we could learn.

-On Monday 12 September, the Principal Dr Toni Meath announced to the School community in Messenger, that there would be a referendum to determine the sentiment of students and Old Grammarians in favour of a name change to Batman House:
+In September 2020, the Principal Dr Toni Meath announced to the School community in Messenger, that there would be a referendum to determine the sentiment of students and Old Grammarians in favour of a name change to Batman House.

-On Thursday 7 October 2021, we invited all eligible students and past students to vote in a referendum to voice their opinion on the change of name for the Batman House.
-They were given 24 hours to cast their vote.
+In October 2021, MGGS invited all eligible students and past students to vote in a referendum to voice their opinion on the change of name for the Batman House.

-We are thankful to both our alumnae and current students for participating in the referendum in great numbers.
-They took the opportunity that was offered to voice their opinion and contribute to the history of Melbourne Girls Grammar.
+During the October 2021 referendum, MGGS alumnae and students took the opportunity that was offered to voice their opinion and contribute to the history of Melbourne Girls Grammar.

-The School engaged independent external auditors to verify the process and results via an Agreed Upon Procedure.
-The auditors undertook various investigations as part of that engagement and reported through to School Council details of their factual findings.
-The report gave School Council confidence in the reliability of the process and accuracy of results.
+The School engaged independent external auditors to verify the process and results via an Agreed Upon Procedure, giving the School Council confidence in the reliability of the process and accuracy of results.

 The result of the Batman Referendum was quite clear.
-An overwhelming majority of students and Old Grammarians told us they were in favour of changing the name of the Batman House.
-This was reflected in the votes from our current and our past students who represent many generations of alumnae.
+An overwhelming majority of students and Old Grammarians, representing many generations of alumnae, voted in favour of changing the name of the Batman House.

 Any questions can be directed to firstname.lastname@example.org